Kids and Gun Safety [How To Talk To Children About Guns]

 On a brutally cold day in December, we asked our friend, “Ted” (an expert in guns and gun safety) to pay a visit and teach my son the rules of firearm safety.
 We also wanted him to teach my son the proper way to shoot.

 While the lesson was initially for my son, we all thought we could use a refresher in gun safety school.
-And the first element that Ted taught us was to read the following:
+The first element that Ted taught us was to read the following:

 1. Always keep the muzzle pointed in a safe direction